Skip to main content

 Security teams identify VPN connections by maintaining databases of known VPN server IP ranges, analyzing network characteristics such as low latency from a supposedly distant location, and checking for mismatches between the claimed timezone and the IP's geolocation.
 More advanced approaches combine IP reputation scoring with device fingerprinting to assess risk without relying solely on the IP address.

-AntiProxies maintains a continuously updated database of VPN, proxy, and Tor exit IP addresses.
-When a connection arrives, the API returns a risk score and connection-type classification so your application can make informed decisions, whether that means blocking, challenging with a CAPTCHA, or simply logging the event for review.
-For a technical deep dive into the methods used, see our blog post on how VPN detection actually works.
+AntiProxies ships a downloadable database of VPN, proxy, and Tor exit IP addresses.
+You load the file into your own infrastructure and run lookups locally — no external calls, no API key, no round-trip latency.
+When a connection arrives, your code queries the local database and gets back a connection-type classification so you can decide whether to block, challenge with a CAPTCHA, or log the event for review.
+For a technical deep dive into the methods used, see our blog post on how VPN detection works.
+For coverage details, see our VPN and proxy detection page.

 Want to see what's in the database?